 Reviews by category

-I downloaded my copy of the game from Gamehouse.com where it is available priced at $9.99.
-The game requires a 2.0 GHz processor with 2048MB of RAM and 323MB of hard disk space running Windows 7 and later.
+I feel that Hidden Riddles - The Amazon Mystery will really only appeal to fans of the nanogram game play.
+Placing equipment of a silhouette is fine as far as it goes but it did not involve the player enough.
+I downloaded my copy of this game from Gamehouse.com where it is priced at $9.99.
+System requirements call for a 1.0 GHz processor with 512MB of RAM and 217MB of hard disk space running Windows 7 and later.

 |add to del.icio.us||Digg this review|